shefing/payload-tools/packages/quickfilter/README.md

 ## License

-This plugin is part of your PayloadCMS project and follows the same licensing terms.
+This plugin is licensed under the Apache License, Version 2.0.